 Why is My Child Refusing School?

 This is a difficult question and varies from child to child.
-There can be a number of reasons for your child not wanting to go to school, so we will discuss some of the most common:
+There are a number of reasons for your child not wanting to go to school, so we will discuss some of the most common:

 If your child is refusing to go to school, there is a very good chance they are experiencing anxiety.
 Many times children will not vocalize that they are worried, but they may experience headaches, vomiting, stomachaches, or other physical symptoms associated with anxiety.
 So, if your child is saying they feel sick, that might actually be the case.
 However, it may not be due to an illness and rather due to anxiety.
 When a child is experiencing anxiety, their body gets a heavy shot of adrenaline, which causes them to either fight or flee the situation that is causing the anxiety.
 So at school, you might see children running away from campus or fighting parents/school staff.
 I have seen many children labeled as oppositional or defiant, when in reality these children were experiencing panic/anxiety.

-There are different types of anxiety, and it can be helpful to identify the type in order to effectively help your child.
+Since there are different types of anxiety, it is helpful to identify the type in order to effectively help your child.

 - Separation anxiety: One study found that 80% of children with school refusal had a diagnosis of separation anxiety.
 If your child is refusing school, separation anxiety is a likely culprit.
 In my own personal experience, every child I have seen in the past with significant school refusal was in part refusing due to separation anxiety.
 How do you know if your child has separation anxiety?